 Economics juniors also need to complete successfully a year-long Junior Independent Work (JIW) project to advance to senior standing.
 During the Fall term, juniors investigate a topic and write a research prospectus, due in December.
 The junior paper, due in April, builds on the prospectus.
 The department offers a comprehensive series of lectures and workshops in the Fall semester to expose students to common tools used in economics research.
 Moreover, guidance by a nearby advisor is especially critical during the early stages of research.
 Thus, it is better to be on campus in the Junior Fall and travel abroad in the Junior Spring term.

 It is almost never feasible to spend a semester abroad in the senior year since it can seriously interfere with your job market search and with work on your senior thesis.

 An attractive alternative may be to go abroad in the Spring semester of the Sophomore year (see Section E below) and then proceed with the junior and senior years’ work in Princeton in the usual way.
-This is especially recommended, and sometimes the only feasible route, if you want to combine an Economics major, a Finance Certificate, and study abroad.
+This is highly recommended, and sometimes the only feasible route, if you want to combine an Economics major, a Finance Certificate, and study abroad.
 Prospective ECO majors who want departmental credit for an upper level ECO course taken abroad during their sophomore year must get the course pre-approved by the ECO Departmental Representative.
 If it has not been pre-approved by the department, an ECO course that was approved by OIP as a general elective cannot be used later to satisfy a departmental requirement.

 Here are our suggestions for various course plans to facilitate study abroad: